Lebanon - Notice of Boycott Restrictions

 To minimise the risk of such penalties, Members trading to Lebanese ports are advised to obtain a written certificate from the Arab Boycott Bureau of Israel’s Beirut Office prior to arrival confirming that the vessel is not blacklisted unless they are certain that the ship has never called at Israel in the past, regardless of ownership.

 Members may contact the Club’s commercial or legal correspondents in Lebanon for more information or assistance regarding the above.
-Full contact details can be found by clicking here.
+Full contact details can be found on the Correspondents page.